rldutch1/notes/docs/mysql.md

     grant alter,create,delete,drop,index,insert,select,update,trigger,alter routine,
     create routine, execute, create temporary tables on hillc1.* to 'theusername';

+    grant all privileges on thedatabasename.* to 'theusername'@'localhost' with grant option; flush privileges;
+    grant all privileges on thedatabasename.* to 'theusername'@'%' with grant option; flush privileges;
+    grant SELECT, INSERT, UPDATE, DELETE ON SomeDatabase TO 'theusername'@'localhost';

 #### Group By: (Uses "Having" instead of "Where" clause.)
 ###### Find duplicate data in a column.